 “Pinterest can be tough for affiliate marketers because people use the platform aspirationally,” says Monica Lent, founder of Affilimate.
 “Most pinners aren’t looking to solve an immediate problem and make a purchase to do so.
 They’re planning for the future—long past the expiration date of your affiliate cookie.

-The simplest way to do this is by including an email opt-in on your landing page.
-Invite Pinterest visitors to join your mailing list by giving an incentive—such as a lead magnet, discount code, or other type of freebie.
+The simplest way to do this is by including an email opt-in on your landing page, like footwear brand Thesus does.
+Invite Pinterest visitors to join your mailing list by giving an incentive—such as a content-centered lead magnet, discount code, or other perk or freebie.
+Then, build an email campaign that continues to nurture that relationship.

 8. Analyze pin performance

-Create a custom Google Analytics segment for people who’ve visited your site via Pinterest and find out what happens during their visit.
+Create a custom Google Analytics segment for people who’ve visited your site via Pinterest and find out what actions were taken during their visit.
+For example: What pinned products did they buy?
+What page of your site did they visit?
+Or, how much revenue did a segment generate?

-Finally, consult your affiliate dashboard to see how many people purchased items you’ve shared on Pinterest.
-After all, that’s the end goal of your affiliate marketing strategy.
+Consult your affiliate dashboard to see how many people purchased items you’ve shared on Pinterest.

 - Click-through rate.
 What percentage of people see your pin and click it?
 Do specific pins get more clicks?
 Do pins with an endorsement from a well-known blogger or influencer drive more traffic than those without?

 - Time on site.
 How do Pinterest users differ from visitors from other traffic sources?
-A high time on site and low bounce rate indicates your pin matches the contents of your landing page.
+Assess ecommerce analytics: a high time on site and low bounce rate indicates your pin matches the contents of your landing page.

 - Conversions.
-Pay close attention to those you’ve heavily promoted with minimal product sales, or items you’ve not promoted with high conversion rates.
-Balance your content strategy with this in mind.
+Pay close attention to your conversion rate on items you heavily promoted with minimal product sales, or items you’ve not promoted with high conversion rates.
+Tweak your content strategy accordingly.

 9. Promote high-performing pins